confluentinc/kafka-rest/docs/api.rst

    for this specific REST proxy instance.

-   :param string group_name: The name of the consumer group to join :<json string id: Unique ID for the consumer instance in this group.
-If omitted, one will be automatically generated
+   :param string group_name: The name of the consumer group to join :<json string id: **DEPRECATED** Unique ID for the consumer instance in this group.
+If omitted,
+                     one will be automatically generated :<json string name: Name for the consumer instance, which will be used in URLs for the consumer.
+This must be unique, at least within the proxy process handling the request.
+If omitted, falls back on the automatically generated ID.
+Using automatically generated names is recommended for most use cases.
-                     using the REST proxy ID and an auto-incrementing number :<json string format: The format of consumed messages, which is used to convert messages into a JSON-compatible form.
+   :<json string format: The format of consumed messages, which is used to convert messages into
+                         a JSON-compatible form.
 Valid values: "binary", "avro".
 If unspecified, defaults to "binary".